 Triaminic Cough and Cold

-We can’t stress enough how important it is that you keep a record of any such medications that may affect your next drug screen.
+We can’t stress enough how important it is that you keep a record of any medications that may affect your next drug screen.
 I suggest that you write a list of any medications you are taking prior to providing a sample specimen.
 That list may serve as a useful reminder should an explanation be required.
 However, if you need verification, be sure to ask for confirmation by Gas Chromatograph-Mass Spectrometry (GC/MS).
-This test is more expensive and you may have to pay for it yourself, but it will confirm or dispute false positives with extreme accuracy.
+This test is more expensive, and you may have to pay for it yourself, but it will confirm or dispute false positives with extreme accuracy.

 Rapid Detect: America’s Choice for Quality, Low-Cost Drug Testing Supplies

 As colder seasons approach, it will be tempting to take just about any medication that will clear up our sinuses and lungs.
 While there are many products that work in moderation, these medicines can add up quickly and we can overdo it if we aren’t careful.